Cao1224/recipeRatings_EDA/README.md

 Credit: [UC San Diego DSC 80 Winter 2023 Course Project Instruction](https://dsc80.com/project3/recipes-and-ratings/)

 ## Introduction
-  - the **recipes** dataset contains 83782 unique recipes
-  - the **interactions** dataset contains reviews and ratings for recipes in the recipes dataset
+The **recipes** dataset contains 83782 unique recipes.
+The **interactions** dataset contains reviews and ratings for recipes in the recipes dataset.
-  - we observed from the recipes dataframe that submission year of recipes ranged from 2008 to 2018, so we are interested into studying **interesting trends of changes to the recipes submitted over time**
-  - this information can be **useful to food providers such as restaurant owners, cookbook author, or even the hdh team at UCSD!**
+We observed from the recipes dataframe that submission year of recipes ranged from 2008 to 2018, so we are interested into studying **interesting trends of changes to the recipes submitted over time**.
+This information can be **useful to food providers such as restaurant owners, cookbook author, or even the hdh team at UCSD!**
-  - we will perform EDA on a broad range of columns and determine which exact type of change we want to investigate
-  - the columns we will try to investigate are **'submitted'**, **'minutes'**, **'nutrition'**, **'n_steps'**, **'description'**, **'recipe_id'** from the recipes dataset and **'rating'** from the interactions dataset
+We will perform EDA on a broad range of columns and determine which exact type of change we want to investigate.
+The columns we will try to investigate are **'submitted'**, **'minutes'**, **'nutrition'**, **'n_steps'**, **'description'**, **'recipe_id'** from the recipes dataset and **'rating'** from the interactions dataset:
   - 'submitted' column indicate the **date recipe was submitted**, we will modify the column and extract the **year** to faciliate our analysis
   - 'minutes' column indicate suggested **minutes to prepare each recipe**
   - 'nutrition' column indicate **nutrition of each recipe** in specific form, we extract information on **protein** (as PDV) only to for our analysis